1997 Alabama Crimson Tide football team: Houston

 A sell-out crowd filled Legion Field as the Mike Dubose era got off to a great start with the Crimson Tide rolling to a big win over Houston.
 Alabama's 42 points was the most any Alabama team had put up in a game since the season opener in 1994.

 Vanderbilt

 Alabama defense would hold Vanderbilt offense to 124 yards as the Crimson Tide won its first road and conference game of the year in shutout fashion.

 Arkansas

 For the second time in a row, Arkansas would come to Bryant-Denny Stadium and upset a ranked Alabama team by one point.
 Alabama held a 16-10 lead late in the game but, an Anthony Eubanks touchdown grab of 29 yards from Clint Stoerner gave Arkansas a one-point win.

 Southern Miss

-After being tied at halftime, Alabama would outscore Southern Miss 17-3 in the second half lead by Alabama defense forcing three Southern Miss turnovers.
+After being tied at halftime, Alabama would outscore Southern Miss 17-3 in the second half, led by Alabama defense forcing three Southern Miss turnovers.